Sweden drowns in discarded fast fashion items

 ‘Vampiric’ water use leading to ‘imminent’ global crisis, UN warns

-“If nothing is done, it will be a business-as-usual scenario—it will keep on being between 40 percent and 50 percent of the population of the world that does not…Continue reading‘Vampiric’ water use leading to ‘imminent’ global crisis, UN warns
+“If nothing is done, it will be a business-as-usual scenario—it will keep on being between 40 percent and 50 percent of the population of the world that does not have access…Continue reading‘Vampiric’ water use leading to ‘imminent’ global crisis, UN warns

 Cradle of civilisation dying

 It was the river that is said to have watered the biblical Garden of Eden and helped give birth to civilisation itself.
-The Tigris’s course through Iraq begins in…Continue readingCradle of civilisation dying
+The Tigris’s course through Iraq begins in the mountains…Continue readingCradle of civilisation dying

 Boiling heat and no water: taps run dry in southern Iraq

 Iraq is known in Arabic as the Land of the Two Rivers, but it has seen water levels on the once mighty Tigris and Euphrates plummet.
-The Euphrates, which…Continue readingBoiling heat and no water: taps run dry in southern Iraq
+The Euphrates, which passes through…Continue readingBoiling heat and no water: taps run dry in southern Iraq

 Himalayan glaciers melting at ‘exceptional rate’

 The accelerating melting of the Himalayan glaciers threatens the water supply of millions of people in Asia, new research warns.
-Himalayan glaciers have lost ice ten times more quickly…Continue readingHimalayan glaciers melting at ‘exceptional rate’
+Himalayan glaciers have lost ice ten times more quickly over the…Continue readingHimalayan glaciers melting at ‘exceptional rate’

 The Murrumbidgee River’s wet season height has dropped by 30% since the 1990s, and the outlook is bleak

 The southern Murray-Darling Basin occupies the southern half of NSW and northern Victoria.
-It receives most of its water from rain in the cooler months that fills dams, with…Continue readingThe Murrumbidgee River’s wet season height has dropped by 30% since the 1990s, and the outlook is bleak
+It receives most of its water from rain in the cooler months that fills dams, with any overflow…Continue readingThe Murrumbidgee River’s wet season height has dropped by 30% since the 1990s, and the outlook is bleak

 Young farmers in Klamath Basin lose hope

-The Klamath Basin in the western U.S. was once a string of pristine wetlands but in the middle of the 19th century settlers began diverting the three big rivers feeding…Continue readingYoung farmers in Klamath Basin lose hope
+The Klamath Basin in the western U.S. was once a string of pristine wetlands but in the middle of the 19th century settlers began diverting the three big rivers feeding the system…Continue readingYoung farmers in Klamath Basin lose hope

 CSIRO predicts more drought, drastic drop in Murray-Darling basin water